 - Decreases indirect parking costs that would be passed onto consumers, businesses and tenants

 Frequently asked questions

 Minimum parking requirements are one of the most frequently cited concerns heard from developers, communities and Council over the past ten years.
-Meeting current on-site parking requirements has a significant impact not only on the cost of development, but also on built form outcomes and the ability to achieve high-quality urban design, pedestrian-friendly and accessible streetscapes, and affordable development.
+Meeting the previous Land Use Bylaw minimum on-site parking requirements had a significant impact not only on the cost of development, but also on built form outcomes and the ability to achieve high-quality urban design, pedestrian-friendly and accessible streetscapes, and affordable development.

-On-street parking programs directly benefit business owners by providing supplemental, or sometimes the only parking spaces that can be managed to achieve a high customer turnover.
+On-street parking programs directly benefit business owners by providing supplemental parking spaces that can be managed to achieve a high customer turnover.
 City Staff has established clear policies around the regulation of on-street parking and the use of pricing in commercial areas as part of Calgary Parking Policies (Council Policy TP017).

 Businesses and Developers

 It might.
 You can request a free pre-application inquiry through the Planning Services Centre.